markgar/fabric-isv-multi/README.md

 This database is a copy of the AdventureWorksLT database, but with one modification.
 It has a new column added to the tables, TenantID.
 This allows us to use this column to differentiate between the different tenants.
 We'll use this column to split the data out by customer into different workspaces.
 This keeps the data for each customer separate in different workspaces without having to add RLS.

 ## Medallion Architecture
 Let's use a Medallion Architecture.
-Medallion architecture is just a strategy.
-It is not the only way.
-It can be used and molded to fit the current needs.
+Medallion architecture is just a strategy - a framework.
+The way that it is described in books and in Microsoft's documentation is not the only way.
+It can be used and molded to fit the current needs of the current project.
 So while we'll build this a certain way, don't assume that this is the only way to build this.

+In Fabric there are some choices that need to be made for the implementation.
+ETL can be done by Pipelines, Notebooks, Spark Job Definitions, and Warehouse Stored Procedures - and maybe even more.
+I won't be suggesting any particular strategy.
+Choose one and go with it.
+Maybe you'll decide to come back and try a different implementation.
+The more you try, the more you'll know how to compare and contrast them when someone asks.

 ### Bronze
 We'll use Bronze as the landing place for the data just after SQL.
 At first we're going to do full loads from SQL.
 But eventually we'll modify the architecture to accomodate incremental loads.
 We'll land the data from SQL, either a full load or an incremental load in the Bronze layer.
 So in this layer, let's just use parquet files because the Bronze layer doesn't need to be queried, so no need for delta tables or V-order, for that matter.